Dhumketu (2025 film): Plot

 In 2015, Jogesh is kidnapped by an extremist group and is forced to keep one of their allies in his shelter.
 Later he finds out that this ally is none other than his childhood friend Bhanu.

 Years ago, on the day of his father's retirement from school, Bhanu's younger brother Rabi had been killed in a forested area.
 However, the police closed the case without a proper investigation, telling his father to ensure Bhanu is safe because the killers are after him.
-Bhanu escapes Mohangunj, his ancestral homem to Guwahati with the help of a tea estate manager, his father's friend; only to be reported dead in newspapers later on.
+Bhanu escapes from Mohangunj, his ancestral home, to Guwahati with the help of a tea estate manager, his father's friend; only to be reported dead in newspapers later on.
 His father was kidnapped and brutally tortured after Bhanu escaped the area.

 Bhanu later joined an extremist group after escaping from home.
 Four years after he was reported dead, he is sent on a mission in the hills to perform a blast with suicide bombs at a prestigious high-profile rally; which means this is also his last mission.
 However, he insists on staying at his friend Jogesh's house and surveying the area; only to meet his family for one last time.
 He tells Jogesh not to ask a single question regarding his sudden disappearance and return.
 He takes the disguise of Indranath Khasnobis and becomes his father's morning walk partner.
 He later delivers him 25 lakh rupees, all of his savings to his father with the help of Jogesh, who worked at the post office.

 Later on, he meets his wife Rupa, mother and his daughter Titli, whom he didn't even know of as Rupa was expecting two months after Bhanu left home.
 Jogesh tells him about Rupa's second marriage on the 28th, the same day when he is supposed to perform the blast, hearing which he is left shattered.
 He reminiscences all his memories with Rupa and meets her fiance Anindya, asking him to take good care of her and giving him a part of his savings too; for the well-being of Rupa and Titli.
 He also sends 5 lakh rupees to the tea estate manager out of gratitude.

 Later on, he kills a politician's son, who had committed the murder of his brother and a corrupt police officer at Mohangunj police station, who had helped to cover up the case.
 Amidst curfew imposed on Mohangunj, the final date arrives, by which he meets everyone close to him in disguise of the old man Indranath Khasnobis, and leaves Mohangunj.

 The final scene shows intercuts between Rupa and Anindya's marriage and the high-profile rally.
 The blast takes place at the rally, and Bhanu apparently dies.